eseidel/lolsim/README.md

 - DPS and burst for each champ.

 ## TODO / Bugs
-- Figure out how to do ability passives.
 - Handle stat modifying buffs first, before other buffs.
 - pub run test dies w/o message when no precache.
 - Coverage & coveralls.io